 Hi, there.
 I’m Susan, here in Colorado.
 Most people know me as a guidebook author, but I spend most of my time helping other authors write their books.
 While I’d love to tell you about all the marvelous books I’ve worked on, I take confidentiality seriously and never disclose the names of my client authors or their book titles.
 My name doesn’t appear on any of these books and I don’t promote them.

-I’ve authored, ghostwritten, or edited twenty-five books for authors and publishers (including one of the big five), written hundreds of columns and articles for newspapers and online magazines, and have been fortunate to work with many talented people at publications including Falcon Guides, Scribe Media, LifeBook, Alpinist, Colorado Mountain Club, Out There Colorado, RootsRated, and The Gazette.
+I’ve authored, ghostwritten, or edited twenty-five books for authors and publishers (including one of the big five), written hundreds of columns and articles for newspapers and online magazines, and have been fortunate to work with many talented people at publications including Falcon Guides, Scribe Media, LifeBook, Alpinist, Colorado Mountain Club, Out There Colorado, RootsRated, The Woodmen Edition, and The Gazette.

 I have a BS in Business and Information Systems, an MBA in Technology Management, and 30+ years of business, leadership, and management experience that entailed a lot of writing for private and public companies, from startups to Fortune 500 corporations.
 I’ve written for many industries, from broadcast and cable television to marketing agencies, and high-tech to higher education.